dip-proto/fastly.js/fastly-vcl/04-backend-configuration.md

 ```

 Consistent hashing minimizes the redistribution of requests when backends are added or removed, which can improve cache efficiency.

+Fastly also has a `shield` director type, which shows up in generated VCL when shielding is enabled for a service.
+It is managed by the platform and is not something you normally declare yourself.

 ## Director Parameters